Angiosarcomas of the breast are a type of soft tissue sarcoma.

-Angiosarcomas are a type of soft tissue sarcoma.
-They are cancers that start in the cells that make up the walls of blood vessels or lymphatic vessels.
-There are 2 main types:
+Breast angiosarcomas are cancers that start in the cells that make up the walls of blood vessels or lymphatic vessels.
+They are very rare and make up less than 1 in 100 breast cancers (less than 1 %).

-These cancers tend to grow quickly and are generally difficult to successfully treat.
+Angiosarcomas tend to grow quickly and are generally difficult to treat.

 Symptoms of breast angiosarcoma

-The symptoms may be similar to other types of breast cancer, including:
+The symptoms are similar to other types of breast cancer, including:

 - a lump or thickening in an area of the breast